 Outer Hebrides

 The main towns in the Outer Hebrides are Stornoway on Lewis, the largest town and the administrative centre of the island chain, and Tarbert on Harris.
-Both settlements offer a range of services and amenities including shops and restaurants but Stornoway is far and away the best place to stock up on supplies as it has big-name supermarkets on the outskirts as well as boutique shops in the high street.
+Both settlements offer a range of services and amenities including shops and restaurants, but Stornoway is far and away the best place to stock up on supplies as it has big-name supermarkets as well as boutique shops.

 Villages like Gearrannan and Arnol on Lewis, meanwhile, offer a glimpse into the past with their preserved blackhouses (traditional island stone dwellings), as does Castlebay on Barra with its castle positioned on an outcrop in the middle of the harbour.

-For wildlife enthusiasts, the Outer Hebrides is an absolute paradise.
-The archipelago is home to a wide range of animal species including red deer, otters, and seals, and each island is a crucial breeding ground for many types of birds, including golden eagles, corncrakes, and puffins.
+For wildlife enthusiasts, the Outer Hebrides are an absolute paradise.
+The archipelago is home to a wide range of animal species including red deer, otters, and seals, and each island is a crucial breeding ground for many types of birds including golden eagles, corncrakes, and puffins.

 Offshore, the waters are home to dolphins, porpoises, orcas, and even minke and humpback whales.
-There are too many wildlife-spotting sites to mention on one page but a big recommendation is given to Tiumpan Head on Lewis which looks across The Minch where there are frequent sightings of whales and dolphins on most days.
+There are too many wildlife-spotting sites to mention here, but a big recommendation is given to Tiumpan Head on Lewis where there are sightings of whales and dolphins on most days.

 Tourist attractions in the Outer Hebrides are as varied as the islands themselves.
-The Callanish Standing Stones on Lewis is one of the most significant and well-preserved Neolithic monuments in Europe, even older than Stonehenge and the Egyptian pyramids.
+The Callanish Standing Stones on Lewis are one of the most significant and well-preserved Neolithic monuments in Europe and are even older than Stonehenge and the Egyptian pyramids.

 Pairc Peninsula Visitor Guide